rachaouldbabaali/awsome-books/README.md

 - [📝 License](#license)

-# 📖 CC GLOBAL SUMMIT 2023 WEBSITE <a name="about-project"></a>
+# 📖 AWESOME BOOK <a name="about-project"></a>

-**CC GLOBAL SUMMIT PROJECT** This project that we build is based on a website allowing users to add/remove books from a list in real time.
+**AWESOME BOOK** This project that we build is based on a website allowing users to add/remove books from a list in real time.

 ## 🛠 Built With <a name="built-with"></a>